-- A. Serious actual or threatened violence against another pupil or a member of staff

-- B. Sexual abuse or assault

-- C. Supplying an illegal drug

-- D. Carrying a weapon

-- E. Arson

-- F. Criminal offences committed on the Academy site, whilst representing the Academy or whilst on the way to or from the Academy
+- A. Serious actual or threatened violence against another pupil or a member of staff - B. Sexual abuse or assault - C. Supplying or possession of an illegal drug/substance including vapes and legal substances that induce a high or have an intoxicating effect - D. Carrying a weapon - E. Arson - F. Criminal offences committed on the Academy site, whilst representing the Academy or whilst on the way to or from the Academy